Renovus-Tech/solarec/code_style_sql.md

 # SQL Code Style Guide

-This document outlines the SQL code style and best practices to be followed in the [Project Name] repository.
+This document outlines the SQL code style and best practices to be followed in the [Renovus Solarec DB]((https://github.com/Renovus-Tech/solarec-db)) repository.
 Consistency in SQL code style enhances readability and maintainability.
+The repository might have its own code styles, depending of the database engine, but they follow these guid as base.

 ## Table of Contents